3point14guy/OrgaNicks-Guide-Api/README.md

 OrgaNick's Guide API

 This is the repo for the OrgaNick's Guide API.
-This API contains tables for vegetables, pests and treatments and join tables for which pests prefer which vegetables (dinner-and-diners) and for which treatments work on which pests (pest-weaknesses).
+This API contains tables for vegetables and pests and join tables for which pests prefer which vegetables (dinner-and-diners).
+In the near future, tables will be added for treatments and for which treatments work on which pests (pest-weaknesses).

+This API was built with Ruby on Rails.

 ## API